CO-ORGANISED BY REDRESS AND THE HONG KONG TRADE AND DEVELOPMENT COUNCIL

 Location: Seminar Room, Hall 1A, Hong Kong Convention and Exhibition Centre,1 Expo Drive, Wan Chai, Hong Kong

 Can circular business models be a solution for the fashion industry’s textile waste?

-The fashion and textile industry is the second most polluting industry in the world behind oil.
+The fashion and textile industry is one of the most polluting industries in the world.
 As the depletion of natural resources prevails and the cost of virgin materials continues to show volatility, the current linear model of ‘take, make, waste’ is no longer a sustainable business option for the fashion industry to remain competitive.

 Circular business models may be a solution by unlocking value in textile waste that could lead to a competitive advantage.
 Many fashion brands are exploring new initiatives to capture and capitalise textile ‘waste’ back into their businesses.
 Some are integrating waste materials into new products, reducing and eliminating waste in their products by designing with end-of-life use in mind, to offering services that extend the life of clothes as this new wave of businesses offer consumers a new way to consume clothes.

 This session explored the opportunities and challenges in adopting a circular business model and asked whether closing the loop on textile waste is part of the future of fashion and a viable and practical business opportunity.

 Hanna Hallin, Sustainability Manager, H&M

 Hanna Hallin is the Sustainability Manager for H&M Sales markets of Greater China, covering Hong Kong, China, Taiwan and Macao.
 Previously she was one of the twenty global Sustainability Business Experts at the H&M Group’s Head office in Stockholm.
 Hanna’s background is in the non-profit sector, and includes roles at Fairtrade Sweden and the Clean Clothes Campaign.
 Before joining H&M in 2012, she was the Executive Director of a Swedish think tank on civil society.